OpenDDS/OpenDDS/docs/guidelines.md

 Pull requests will be tested automatically and full CI builds of the master branch can be found at [http://scoreboard.ociweb.com/oci-dds.html](http://scoreboard.ociweb.com/oci-dds.html).
+You can disable PR CI by including `[skip ci]` somewhere in your commit message.

 All tests listed in `DDS_ROOT/bin/dcps_tests.lst` are part of the automated test suite.